Kids in the Kitchen

 Author of When Your Child Has An Eating Disorder

-Let’s look at some easy, quick and healthful snacks that kids can make and enjoy all by themselves:
+Let’s look at some easy, quick and healthful snacks that even very young children can make and enjoy all by themselves:

 • Peanut butter on crackers